opisthokonta/pois2/README.md

 The pois2 package contains functions for the bivariate Poisson distribution.
-This is currently very much a work in progress, I would consider it being at the alpha development stage.
+This is currently very much a work in progress.
 It might not even work properly.
-Currently, only two functions, dpois2 and rpois2 are available.
+Currently, three functions are available: dpois2, rpois2, and lambda3.ml.

 Installation
 ============